 I must have been dreaming, you think, as you pick up the cash.
 Surely she’s just a normal customer… but what’s this?
 Hell money!

 Who they are: Taxi drivers have reported instances of young ladies wearing white or red flagging down a taxi on a secluded road at night, asking to be taken to Lim Chu Kang cemetery.
 At the end of the ride, the lady would make her payment and disappear, but the taxi driver would find that she paid in ‘hell money’.
-No word of Uber drivers experiencing the same phenomenon yet.
+No word of Grab drivers experiencing the same phenomenon yet.

 Appearance: A lady passenger wearing white or red.
 Some accounts tell of her ugly face.